welvet/SillyTavern-MessageSummarize/README.md

   - Grey: Excluded

 ### Todo
-- Apparently character ID's are not consistent?
-Need another way to identify characters to map them to designated profiles.
 - ~~Handle swiping, editing, and deleting summaries~~
 - ~~button to resummarize a given message~~
 - ~~Display summaries below each message~~